Setup a Samba share on Linux via command line

 Accessing the Samba share from Windows

-On Windows, go to Start Menu > Run and type the following (replacing with your Linux machine’s actual IP) and hit Enter:
+On Windows, go to Start Menu > Run and type the following (replacing with your Linux server’s IP address) and hit Enter:

 Or you can connect by hostname rather than IP.

 You should now have the shared folder open in your Windows PC!
-For ease of access, pin it to Quick Access or map it as a Network Drive.
+For ease of access, right-click and pin it to Quick Access or map it as a Network Drive.

 Improve transfer speeds for Samba

 After transferring files back and forth between Windows and Linux via the Samba share, you may notice it’s extremely slow!
-After some googling I found some additional configuration options a company blog that claimed to improve network performance, and in my experience it works.
+After some googling I found some additional configuration options from a company’s blog that claimed to improve network performance, and in my experience it works.
+(SMB protocol is just slow, though, don’t expect gigabit transfer speeds!)

 [global]